 If the IAO has already obtained information about the fact that the asylum seeker is a victim of torture or trauma, the asylum seeker is interviewed by a specifically trained case officer.
 However, since there is no formal mechanism for identifying these asylum seekers, there is a risk that such an applicant is heard by a case officer who is not appropriately trained.
 If the applicant does not feel fit to be interviewed, the interview can be postponed, although the IAO can reject a request for postponement, if the postponement would prevent the IAO from taking its decision within the procedural deadline foreseen in the law.
 The IAO can also give permission for a family member or a psychologist to be present at the hearing, which has happened in the past.
+On one occasion in 2017, in the case of two highly vulnerable unaccompanied minors, the IAO denied access to a social worker to the asylum interview of the children, although the HHC lawyer had informed the IAO about the high level of trust they had come to place on her.

 However, it has also happened that unaccompanied minors, victims of torture or traumatised asylum seekers were not interviewed in a proper room with suitable conditions for such hearings.
 Due to the lack of space, and due to the organisational shortcomings on the side of IAO, the interviews often take place in a room where there are other case officers.
 Some of the rooms at the Budapest Regional Directorate's Asylum Unit are separated by walls into two parts, but the walls are not high enough.
 This means that an interview of a victim of torture or traumatised asylum seeker can be interrupted by another applicant's interview, or that the information in the interview is not provided under conditions of confidentiality.
+Due to this, it may also happen - as it did in the case of an unaccompanied minor and victim of sexual abuse - that other case officers came and went to use the other room while the interview was taking place.